Law Enforcement and Justice Administration

 120 semester hours are required for the B.S. degree in Fire Services Administration, including 43 hours of general education credits.
 Of those 120 total semester hours, 60 must be from a four-year college or university; and at least 42 must be earned in upper division courses.
 A minimum of 30 hours must be taken from WIU.
 The Fire Administration option requires 48 hours in the discipline.

 The Fire Administration curriculum places focus on the knowledge and skills needed to successfully manage and lead a modern fire department.
-Foundational courses focus on introductions to the fire service, firefighter safety, fire tactics, fire prevention, ethics and fire service law.
+Foundation courses focus on introductions to the fire service, firefighter safety, fire tactics, fire prevention, ethics and fire service law.
 Specialty courses focus on fire service management, financial practices, leadership, disaster planning, research techniques, human behavior, collective bargaining, code enforcement, suppression systems. (see course catalog for complete course listings)

 |Fire Administration Curriculum|